-Babies usually have their first real baby growth spurt between 4-6 weeks.
+At this stage, your baby is likely to be profiting from all the amazing milk they're getting and they have their first real baby growth spurt between 4-6 weeks.
 Usually gaining around 140-200 grams per week, this week your baby will likely be closer to the 200-gram mark.
+Even though it has only been five weeks since you welcomed your baby into the world, they are steadily progressing to a smiling and noisy baby.
+You'll definitely be noticing changes, as will friends and family too.

 Your baby's neck is also getting stronger which means they’re finally holding their head up.
 Granted it’s most likely only for a few moments while they lay on their stomach or sit in their car seat, but when baby is holding their head up, it’s still a milestone to be proud of.